felixfbecker/semantic-release-firefox/README.md

 - `sourcesGlobOptions`: Optional, glob options passed to [node-glob](https://github.com/isaacs/node-glob#options).
 Defaults to ignore `node_modules`, `distFolder`, `xpiPath` and `sourcesArchivePath`.
 You can use this for example if
   - you need to include dotfiles (set `{ dot: true }`)
   - if you need to include certain private packages from `node_modules` (set `ignore: 'node_modules/!(privatepkg|privatepkg2)/**'`).
 Make sure to still exclude `sourcesArchivePath` or the plugin may get stuck in an infinite loop trying to add the archive to itself!
 - `sourcesArchivePath`: Optional, the file path for the zip with the source files that will be created.
-Defaults to `./sources.zip`
+Defaults to `./sources.zip`.
+Set this to `null` to not create a sources archive.

 ### publish